Disgusted By Trump, A CIA Officer Quits. How Many More Could Follow?

 "Despite working proudly for Republican and Democratic presidents, I reluctantly concluded that I cannot in good faith serve this administration as an intelligence professional," Price, who goes by "Ned," wrote this week in an op-ed for the Washington Post.

 Price says he knew he wanted to join the CIA from his early college days in 2001.
-He was two weeks into freshman year at Georgetown University in Washington, D.C., when the 9/11 terror attacks struck.
+He was two weeks into his freshman year at Georgetown University when the Sept.
+11 terrorists struck.

 "I remember vividly watching the Pentagon burn," Price says.
 "Watching the black smoke rise, from atop one of the dorms.
 And knowing at that moment that public service was for me."

-Fast forward to today.
+Fast-forward to today.

-Now Ned Price is 34.
+Now Price is 34.
 And it was another vivid image that led him to quit: that of President Trump on Jan.
-21 — his first full day in office — delivering a speech at CIA headquarters in Northern Virginia.
-Trump chose to speak in front of the CIA's wall of stars — stars that honor CIA officers who've died in the line of duty.
+21, his first full day in office, delivering a speech at CIA headquarters in Northern Virginia.
+Trump chose to speak in front of the CIA's wall of stars — stars that honor CIA officers who died in the line of duty.

 "He stood there, and he bragged about the size of the crowds at his inauguration the previous day," Price recalls.
 "And all I could think about as I watched him in disbelief was a mentor of mine who lost her life.
 And whose star was obscured by our new commander in chief, as he bashed the media and spoke about the size of his crowd in a way that was either deceitful or delusional."

-That mentor was Jessica Matthews.
+That mentor was Jennifer Lynne Matthews.
 She was chief of the CIA base in Khost, Afghanistan, in 2009, when a suicide bomber blew himself up, killing Matthews and six other CIA officers.

 Price says that what stood out about Matthews was her dedication and commitment to the mission.

-Note: An earlier version of this report misidentified the CIA officer killed in 2009 in a suicide bombing attack in Afghanistan.
-She was Jennifer Lynne Matthews, not Jessica Matthews.